 Emotional and spiritual benefits through meditation are far more efficacious and early response is noticed as compared to cognitive restructuring and psychotherapy.
 It enhances self esteem and cultivates self dependence (Aftanas, 2002; Infant, 2001; Travis,2001).

-The Healing Arts ~ Starting with YME movies, to benefit all Sadhu Huts ~ For your healthy retirement Self Sustainable Eco-Villages ~ For spiritual growth & departure Holistic Clinics ~ For you (the soul), your body and mind Retreats Centers ~ To give knowledge & preventive medicine
+The Healing Arts ~ Starting with our Female Artisans, Ganga Boutique and our YMEmovies (motion pictures to benefit all) Sadhu Huts ~ For your healthy retirement Self Sustainable Eco-Villages ~ For spiritual growth & departure Holistic Clinics ~ For you (the soul), your body and mind Retreats Centers ~ To give knowledge & preventive medicine

 The Master Plan: